Policy pursuant to Article 13 of Regulation (EU) 2016/679 of the European Parliament and Council

 - Details of the request

-- Photocopy of a valid identity document
+- Photocopy of a valid document of identification

 Personal data processing will occur, including by means of external providers appropriately called external processing managers, with guaranteed security and confidentiality.
 These providers may be located also outside the European Union in accordance with the art.
 26 of Directive 95/46/EC, after analysis of appropriate security measures and after the subscription of the standard clauses made available by the European Commission – The data processing may be performed not only with manual tools but also with automatic tools (both computer and telematic) that are capable of storing, managing and transmitting the said data.
 Personal data will be: processed in a legal and proper manner; collected and recorded for specific, explicit, legitimate and precise purposes, and, if necessary, updated, relevant and complete purposes, not exceeding the purposes of processing; stored in a way that allows it to be identified by the individual for a period of time not exceeding the time necessary for the purposes for which it was collected or subsequently processed.